Dr. Jonah Berger

 Education

-He received a BA from Stanford University in Human Judgment and Decision Making, and a PhD from Stanford in Marketing.
+He earned a BA from Stanford University.
+His focus was Human Judgment and Decision Making.
+Subsequently, he obtained a PhD in Marketing from Stanford University.

 Magic Words: What to Say to Get Your Way